csommerl/js120/lesson4/lesson4_notes.md

 To avoid manually creating instance properties of objects created by OLOO, the prototype can be given an `init` method whose parameters are the instance's property values and whose body sets the instance's properties to those values (and returns the instance object).

+OLOO is accomplished in JavaScript by having 3 things:

+1. a prototype object,
+2. an initializer method within the prototype object to customize the state for each object,
+3. the use of `Object.create(protoObj).init(args)` to create objects that inherit from the prototype object.

 ### Advantage of OLOO over Factory Function

 The *advantage* of OLOO over the factory function pattern is *memory efficiency* insofar as there is only one copy of instance methods within the prototype object, instead of each instance having its own copy.